 DIVERSE BABY BOOKS: Concepts – Colors!

-Golden Domes and Silver Lanterns: A Muslim Book of Colors, by Hena Khan and illustrated by Mehrdokht Amini : This diverse baby book is exquisitely gorgeous, and such a beautiful one to use to teach your kids their colors!
+Golden Domes and Silver Lanterns: A Muslim Book of Colors, by Hena Khan and illustrated by Mehrdokht Amini : This diverse baby book is exquisite, and such a beautiful one to use to teach your kids their colors!
 Celebrate Islam’s beautiful traditions, from red prayer rugs to blue hijabs, with the help of a Muslim child as narrator.
 Such a perfect way to learn about world religions and cultures!
 We also love Crescent Moons and Pointed Minarets: A Muslim Book of Shapes!
 Support independent bookstores and get the book on Bookshop.org right here!

 DIVERSE BABY BOOKS: Concepts – Numbers!